Holuwaphemmy01/MedAi/MedAI/README.md

 ## License
 - MIT (as declared in package.json).
 TODO: add a LICENSE file to the repository root if one is desired.

+## Deploying to Vercel (Websites)
+Vercel is optimized for request/response workloads (static sites, Next.js, serverless/edge functions).
+This project is a long‑running Telegram bot process that keeps a connection open to Telegram via MCP and does not expose an HTTP handler.
+As‑is, it is not a good fit for Vercel serverless because Vercel does not allow background/long‑lived processes.

+If you still want to use Vercel, you would need to refactor the bot to an HTTP webhook model so Telegram calls your Vercel Function on each update.
+That refactor is not implemented in this repository.
+High‑level changes required:
+- Add an HTTP handler (api/telegram.ts) that verifies Telegram updates and routes messages into your agents.
+- Switch the Telegram integration to webhook mode instead of a long‑running MCP process.
+- Ensure all work completes within the Vercel function timeout and is stateless between requests (persist conversation in an external store).

+Build command on Vercel (if you add a webhook function):
+- Install Command: npm install
+- Build Command: npm run build
+- Output Directory: none (serverless functions don’t produce a static output)

+Recommended deployment targets for this repository without refactors:
+- Railway.app: Deploy as a long‑running Node service (start command: npm start); set TELEGRAM_BOT_TOKEN and GOOGLE_API_KEY env vars.
+- Render.com: Web Service, Node runtime; Build Command: npm run build; Start Command: npm start.
+- Fly.io / Docker / a VM/VPS: Run the Node process continuously.

+If you want us to add the webhook HTTP function for Vercel, please confirm and we’ll create a minimal api/telegram endpoint and adapt the Telegram integration accordingly.

 ## Notes and TODOs
 - Verify Node.js version used in deployment and update Requirements accordingly.
 - Add tests and CI.